dreamfactorysoftware/platform-wiki/setup-guide/common/iam-setup/Setup-IAM-permissions-for-users-installing-Snowplow.md

 * Amazon S3
 * Amazon EMR
-* Amazon EC2
+* Amazon EC2 (required for EmrEtlRunner / StorageLoader)
+* Amazon Marketplaces (required for EmrEtlRunner / StorageLoader)
-* Amazon CloudFront
+* Amazon CloudFront (requried for Cloudfront collector)
-* Amazon Elastic Beanstalk
+* Amazon Elastic Beanstalk (required for Clojure collector)
-* Amazon Redshift
+* Amazon Redshift (required for Redshift)
 * Amazon Cloudformation (experimental)

 These permissions are set out in the following policy document. **If you are not using the Clojure Collector, you can remove the Elastic Beanstalk section.**